 During municipal elections, the composition of municipal seats in France's communes is determined by voters.
 In Paris, however, the procedure is different: yes, within the capital, in addition to the City of Paris, each arrondissement has its own mayor's office.
 So how are the arrondissement mayors and the mayor of Paris elected?
 Here's how it works.
 [Read more]

-Deputy Sylvain Maillard wanted to reform this method of election, and therefore tabled a bill, which was definitively adopted by the National Assembly on July 10, 2025.
-The text is currently being examined by the Constitutional Council.
-But what does this bill contain?
-How might the municipal election system change in Paris?
+Deputy Sylvain Maillard aimed to overhaul the city council election process, leading him to introduce a bill.
+The legislation was unanimously approved by the National Assembly on July 10, 2025, and subsequently ratified by the Constitutional Council.
+But what exactly does this bill entail?
+And how has the municipal election system in Paris been transformed?

-The bill provides for two elections to be held on the same day in Paris, Lyon and Marseille.
-The first vote would be for arrondissement councillors, while the second vote would be for members of the Paris City Council.
-The latter would be carried out in two rounds.
+The legislative framework has paved the way for the creation of two separate elections in Paris, Lyon, and Marseille: two ballots held on the same day.
+The first vote will choose the district councilors, while the second vote will decide the members of the Paris City Council.
+The latter is expected to be decided in two rounds.

 In addition, the composition of municipal councils would also change, to favor opposition lists: only 25% of seats would be reserved for the elected list, with the remainder given to unsuccessful candidate lists, in proportion to election results.
 At present, 50% of seats are given to councillors on the list elected by local residents.